Clock ident

 A clock ident is a form of television ident in which a clock is displayed, reading the current time, and usually alongside the logo of that particular television station.
 Clock idents are typically used before news bulletins and closedown, though in the past quite commonly preceded regular programming.
-In the United Kingdom, it is also very much associated with schools programming.
+In the United Kingdom, clock idents are also associated with schools programming.

 Appearance

 Clock idents are typically displayed as an analogue clock, although some broadcasters have experimented with digital clocks.
 In particular, during the 1970s and 1980s, many ITV regions in the UK adopted digital clock designs, which are overlaid onto a coloured card using CSO.
 The backgrounds were generally static, but some clocks had movement.
 For example, Associated-Rediffusion had a spinning Adastral.
 The final clocks from 1995 to 1998, used by RTÉ One and RTÉ Two, were overlaid onto a video background.

 The first station clocks were mechanical, but were converted to an electronically generated format in the 1980s.

 A clock will usually match a TV channel's normal ident or idents; some broadcasters such as TVP from Poland and RTM from Malaysia are exceptions.

 Clocks can be displayed in silence, but can also be accompanied by music or the voice of a continuity announcer giving programme information.